My Study Bible

 died, and they buried him.
 And the bands of the Moabites invaded the land at the coming in of the year.

-13:21 And it happened, as they were burying a man, that, behold, they spied a band of men; and they threw the man into the sepulcher of Elishaאֱלִישָׁע
+13:21 And it so happened, as they were burying a man, that, see, they spied a band of men; and they threw the man into the sepulcher of Elishaאֱלִישָׁע

 /əˈlaɪʃə/; Modern: ʼElīšaʻ, Tiberian: ʼĔlīšāʻ, “My God is salvation” or “God is my salvation”, Greek: Ἐλισ[σ]αῖος, Elis[s]aîos or Ἐλισαιέ, Elisaié, Latin: Eliseus) was, according to the Hebrew Bible, a prophet and a wonder-worker.
 His name is commonly transliterated into English as Elisha via Hebrew, Eliseus via Greek and Latin, or Alyasa via Arabic, and Elyasa or Elyesa